MaximilianFreitag/Zufallswort/README.md

 - [ ] Create a function that only outputs adjectives
 - [ ] Add docstrings with a description of the function at the beginning of each function, if the user types in print(function_name.__doc__) the description/explanation will be displayed

+(Advanced)
 - [ ] Add a function to output postive or negative words (sentiment analysis)

-- Create a separate API with FastAPI for this library
+- [ ] Create a separate API with FastAPI for this library

 __________________________________________________